Melomaniash/Frostware.Pipe/README.md

     .Pipe(MathF.Round); // returns 2f
 ```

 Console.WriteLine() also takes in 1 argument that can be a float.
-So we could also do this:
+So we can also do this:
 ```cs
 3f
     .Pipe(x => x / 2f) // returns 1.5f